clayrobbins/SlowDAO/index.md

 <h4 style="font-size: 22px">THE SLOW VENTURES INFLUENCER FUND</h4>

+Supporting modern creators and influencers with professional seed capital to grow their communities and fulfill their potential.

 *The most valuable brands of the future are going to be people rather than companies.
-However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued….
-[Learn More](http://influence.slow.co/thesis)*
+However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued [more](http://influence.slow.co/thesis)*

 <hr>